-Class participation, contribution, and completion of required readings prior to the class are expected.
+Review of the class and required readings are expected.
 Several assignments will be given in addition to the final presentation.
-Grades will be determined based on the following criteria: class participation and contribution (40%), reading assignments - students are required to explain the materials (30%), final presentation (30%).
+Grades will be determined based on the following criteria: class participation and contribution (60%), reading assignments - students are required to explain the materials (30%), final presentation (10%).